TTimo/GtkRadiant/regression_tests/q3map2/disappearing_sliver2/README.txt

 DESCRIPTION OF PROBLEM:
 =======================

-The example map, maps/sparkly_seam.map, contains two triangular brushes near the side of the room.
-The seam between these two brushes "sparkles" even though the endpoints of the edges are exactly the same.
+The example map, maps/disappearing_sliver2.map, contains an example of this bug.
+The triangle sliver surface in the middle of the room is not rendered in the final BSP.

 To trigger the bug, compile the map; you don't need -vis or -light.
 Only -bsp (the first q3map2 stage) is necessary to trigger the bug.
 The only